mrwilljackson/tappr/docs/api/endpoints/beers.md

-# Beer Endpoints
+# Brew Endpoints

-## Get All Beers
+## Get All Brews

-Retrieves a list of all beers.
+Retrieves a list of all brews.

 **URL**: `/beers`